 You may have also heard of something called biodiesel.
 Is it the same as diesel?
 Biodiesel is an alternative or additive to diesel fuel that can be used in diesel engines with little to no modifications to the engines themselves.
 It's not made from petroleum -- instead it comes from plant oils or animal fats that have been chemically altered.
 (Interesting fact: Rudolf Diesel had originally considered vegetable seed oil as fuel for his invention.)
 Biodiesel can either be combined with regular diesel or used completely by itself.
 You can read more about biodiesel in How Biodiesel Works.

-For more information on diesel engines and related topics, check out the links on the next page.
+For more information on diesel engines and related topics, check out the links below.

 - How Diesel Two-stroke Engines Work

 - How Two-stroke Engines Work

 - How Rocket Engines Work

 - How the Aptera Hybrid Works